 Music formed an important part of King’s life, beginning with his childhood experiences in Ebenezer Baptist Church, where his mother, Alberta Williams King, was the church organist.
 Alberta King introduced young M.L., as he was called, to music as a child.
 He later sang solos and sang with the church choir.
 While a student at Morehouse College from 1944 to 1948, Martin Luther King Jr. sang in the renowned Morehouse College Glee Club as well as the Atlanta University-Morehouse-Spelman Chorus.

 Following his marriage to Coretta Scott in 1953, King expanded his world of music even more.
 He met Coretta in Boston, where she was studying to become a concert soprano at the New England Conservatory of Music.
 Coretta introduced King to classical music.
-He came to appreciate both sacred and secular music and enjoyed jazz and blues as well.
+He came to appreciate sacred and secular music and enjoyed jazz and blues.

-King was also a friend to Aretha Franklin and her father, the Rev. C.L.
+King was also a friend to Aretha Franklin, her father, the Rev. C.L.
 Franklin, and gospel singer Mahalia Jackson.
 King felt that music was a powerful element in activism and nonviolent protest.

 At the age of 35, King was the youngest person, the third African American and the 12th American, to win the coveted Nobel Peace Prize for his steadfast belief that nonviolence was an integral part of obtaining full citizenship rights for Black people in America.

 On Dec.
 10, 1964, King announced that he was donating the Nobel Prize money to the civil rights movement.